Sonny (musician): Career

 Sonny showcased his versatility by contributing to a range of tracks that reflect diverse musical styles.
 His work on "Allebei Kwijt" by Yung Volwassen brought a unique energy to the Dutch music scene.

 In 2024, Sonny co-wrote and co-produced the highly anticipated single "Gravity", by world-renowned DJ Martin Garrix in collaboration with Sem Vox, featuring Jaimes.
 "Gravity" was first premiered in March 2024 by Martin Garrix at Ultra Music Festival in Miami, Florida, and was released on October 18, 2024.

-By working alongside some of the biggest names in the electronic music industry, Sonny further solidified his position as a key player in shaping the global dance music landscape.
+By working alongside some of the known names in the electronic music industry, Sonny managed to reach the global scene of dance music genre.

 Sonny performed his first big show at worldwide dance festival "Don't Let Daddy Know" making his debut in the Ziggo Dome in Amsterdam in 2016 alongside Steve Angello, Tiësto, R3hab and Sunnery James & Ryan Marciano.
 His first international performance followed at "Don't Let Daddy Know" in Edinburgh, Scotland alongside Nicky Romero, Showtek, and Laidback Luke.
 Sonny closed and headlined festival "Westlandse Cross" near his home town in 2017.